NotStark/BotifyPy/README.md

 - Just thought to make it as to mark it in my telegram journey.

 ## When will start working on `BotifyPy` ?
-- I will start after a year or two because of studies
+- I will start after a year or two because of studies.
-- I also want to gain some more expirience in programmin so that i can make it much better.
+- I also want to gain some more expirience in programming so that i can make it much better.